Umuzi-org/ACN-syllabus/content/projects/data-science-specific/data-visualisation/mobile-money-viz/_index.md

 ## Instructions:

+1. Import the required libraries and load the datadatset [training](training.csv).

-1. Examine the dataset.
+2. Explore the dataset.
 Are there any missing observations or columns where the data do not seem valid?

-2. Get basic descriptive statistics for the dataset.
+3. Get basic descriptive statistics for the dataset.

-3. Create appropriate graphs to visually represent the relationship between financial services accessed (non-mobile, mobile, both) and age, gender, marital status, land ownership and type of income.
+4. Create appropriate graphs to visually represent the relationship between financial services accessed (non-mobile, mobile, both) and age, gender, marital status, land ownership and type of income.
+Provide interpretation of each graph.

-4. What can you conclude about use of financial services in Tanzania so far?
+5. What can you conclude about use of financial services in Tanzania so far?
 Which demographic are associated with mobile money use ?
-5. Test branch

 ## Variables

 The table below gives the variable names in the mobile money data file, with a description of the questions and a key to the answer values.